Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/00-variables-and-io.md

 ## Variables

-As you've already seen variables are how we store data in Python programs.
+As you've already seen, variables are how we store data in Python programs.
 They are the basic building blocks for almost all programs in almost all programming languages.

 ## Variable Practice